Souvenir of Canada: Titles

 The titles of the essays are, in order:

 Souvenir of Canada 2

 In 2004 a sequel was released, Souvenir of Canada 2.
 It largely copied the format of the original, profiling new cultural artifacts.
 It also featured a photo essay on "Canada House," an abandoned pre-fabricated home in Vancouver that Coupland had decorated with sculptures and furniture made of items he considered to be quintessentially Canadian.
+Photographed by Martin Tessler.

 The second book deviates from the format of the first book by featuring more photographs, fewer essays, and the large essay on Canada House.
 For instance, the Oka article is told without an essay, but as a footnote to two pictures.

 Canada House

 Canada House was an art installation in Vancouver, British Columbia, that was built into a 1950s CMHC House.
 The house was gutted of items, and painted entirely white, including the fireplace, the roof, the floor, and all fixtures.

 Coupland, also a trained sculptor, created many different art installations for the house, which embody Canadian experiences, memories and ideals.
 For instance, he built a sofa called the "Treaty Couch" which had a large seating area upholstered with red plaid, with a very small seat which was upholstered with the pattern of a cowichan sweater.

 Canada House was constructed in November 2003, and took two weeks to set up.
 The installation was open for five days.
 The construction and the days the installation were open are featured in the film adaptation, Souvenir of Canada.
 The installation was then moved to Toronto for a brief exhibition before reaching its final destination in the Canadian Embassy in London, England.